miklcct/ctb-nwfb-combined-headway-eta/README.md

 and shows the ETA of the upcoming 3 departures combined from a set of routes serving the stop.

+## Not maintained
+This project is no longer maintained.
+I can no longer access the API used in the Citybus / NWFB mobile app, which offers the information needed for this project to work correctly including call sequence and destination which don't appear in the government open data portal.
+Meanwhile, the sister project for KMB / LWB has been modernised as a Node.js library written in Typescript so any further development, if it happens again, will be based on that.

 ## Features
 * ETA automatically refreshes every 15 seconds.